OpenMarine/MacArthur-HAT-docs/docs/mounting.md

 ## Fourth floor

-If we want to connect another HAT, we must use an extra GPIO header extender of normal size and 4x spacers of 20mm and M2.5.
+If we want to connect another HAT, we must use the extra GPIO header extender of normal size and the 4x spacers of 20mm and M2.5 also provided.
 Finally, we will secure the dAISy HAT with 4x M2.5 screws.

 ![Fourth floor](mounting/4floor.png)